-The new iPhone 8, iPhone 8 Plus and iPhone X have been announced by Apple!
+The new iPhone 8, iPhone 8 Plus and iPhone X are here!
 Expand to see all the specs....

-We’ve all been anxiously tapping away on our current iPhone 6/6s/7 /7 Plus, waiting for September 12th – aka the date our new mobile phone purchase would be announced – at the new (and incredibly fancy) Steve Jobs Theatre at Apple Campus in Cupertino, CA.
+We were all anxiously tapping away on our current iPhone 6/6s/7 /7 Plus, waiting for September 12th – aka the date our new mobile phone purchase would be announced – at the new (and incredibly fancy) Steve Jobs Theatre at Apple Campus in Cupertino, CA.

-And with the 8 and 8 Plus launching on the 22nd, and the X launching on November 3rd, we’ve got plenty of reasons to be excited.
+And with the 8 and 8 Plus launching on the 22nd, and the X launching on November 3rd, there were plenty of reasons to be excited.

-We can’t remember life without it, but the iPhone’s only celebrating its 10th birthday this year.
-These three new models give us a clue as to what we can expect from the phone that revolutionised our mobile experience for the next decade to come…
+We can’t remember life without it, but the iPhone celebrated its 10th birthday in 2017.
+These three new models gave us a clue as to what we could expect from the phone that revolutionised our mobile experience for the next decade to come…

 iPhone 8 and iPhone 8 Plus